 The first album "Sing It As You Please" was released in 2006 to universal critical acclaim from the 3 people who played on it.
 It was recorded in fiddler Chris Jacoby's living room in Salt Lake City using a single mic pointed up at the ceiling in the center of the room, with Chris' infant daughter's sock stuck over the top like a smurf hat to act as a windscreen.
 It might be that tiny socks make microphones sound better, or worse.
 See what you think.

 13 years, 6 bike tours, and 3 walking tours later in the Spring of 2020, the second album "Whup Music" was finished and posted on this website, as well as on SYP!'s Bandcamp page.
 Those who noticed, apparently dug it.
 It was all set to be "officially released" on streaming services and supported by a proper tour with the marching-band-size version of SHAKE YOUR PEACE! that's featured in our original show Ecotopia Now! but then March 2020 happened.
 It's now slated to be triumphantly released in Fall of 2023 (need to rebuild the band in New Jersey)!

 Over the years SHAKE YOUR PEACE! has performed in a variety of iterations, from solo act to 14-piece band, and with many different musicians.
 In all years, and in every iteration of the project, the name has always been written in the same loud-ass way: all-caps with an exclamation point at the end.
 Because - HEY!

-SHAKE YOUR PEACE! is a project of Studio Ecotopia
+SHAKE YOUR PEACE! is the make/belief of Studio Ecotopia